-Consistent with its objective, the Company holds UK care home property investments.
+Consistent with its objective, the Company holds an investment in a UK care home property.
 In addition, the Company's financial instruments comprise investments in subsidiaries, cash and receivables and payables that arise directly from its operations.
 The Company has no direct exposure to derivative instruments.